Bolt (2008 film): Music

 The score to Bolt was composed by John Powell.
 The soundtrack featured the film's score and two original songs – "I Thought I Lost You" by Bolt's stars Miley Cyrus and John Travolta (nominated for a Golden Globe Award for Best Original Song on 2009) as well as "Barking at the Moon" by Rilo Kiley singer Jenny Lewis.
 The soundtrack was released on November 18, 2008.

 Motörhead's song "Dog-Face Boy" (from their Sacrifice album) is in a scene in which a mailroom worker is listening to it on headphones while inadvertently wrapping Bolt up in a box that gets shipped to New York City.

+The Japanese dub has a different ending theme called "Onaji Sora wo Miageteru" ("I Look Up at the Same Sky") by Natsu Kai.

 Track listing

 Release

-Bolt had its world premiere on November 17, 2008 in Los Angeles at the El Capitan Theatre.
+Bolt had its world premiere on November 17, 2008, in Hollywood, Los Angeles, at the El Capitan Theatre.
 It was commercially released in theaters in the United States on November 21, 2008.
 By its fourth week in theaters, the film was accompanied by Pixar's Cars Toons short Tokyo Mater.

 Home media

-Bolt was released on Blu-Ray in the United States on March 22, 2009.
-The Blu-Ray combo set included a standard DVD and digital copy versions of the film.
+Bolt was released on Blu-ray in the United States on March 22, 2009.
+The Blu-ray combo set included a standard DVD and digital copy versions of the film.
 Single-disc DVD and Special Edition DVD with Digital Copy versions followed in Region 1 on March 24.
 This marked the first time a major home-video release debuted on Blu-ray Disc before DVD.
 Bolt was released on both Blu-ray and DVD in the United Kingdom on June 15, 2009.

 A short film called Super Rhino is included in the DVD and Blu-ray versions of the film.
 By December 2009, the DVD has sold over 4.5 million copies, generating $81.01 million in consumer sales.

 The 3D Blu-ray version of the film was released in November 2010, in France and UK.
 A month later, it was released worldwide exclusively to select Sony TVs.
 In the United States, it was released on November 8, 2011.